thosgood/this-weeks-finds/markdown/1-50/week21.md

 can define a consistent notion of "right" and "left" on them, so that if one writes a little word on them and slides the word around it'll never come back mirror-imaged.
-And in fact, all orientable surfaces are just n-handled tori, so they are classified by their genus.
+And in fact, all orientable surfaces are just $n$-handled tori, so they are classified by their genus.

 A nice example of a nonorientable surface is the projective plane.
 One way to visualize this is to take the surface of the sphere and